 The Pack Outs come in sizing options that run from XS through XL with a 39-inch inseam.
 These are meant to be a bit higher waisted and sit just below your belly button, offering plenty of coverage.
 The 87% polyester and 13% spandex blend is silky and soft.

 Comfort & Mobility

-We were also on the fence about how well these hiker tights would transition to town.
-On the one hand, they look like athletic tights but pair them with the right shirt, and you might be able to pull off a casual look.
+We weren't sure how well these hiker tights would transition to town.
+They definitely look like athletic tights but pair them with the right shirt, and you can pull off a casual look.

 If it's one thing we are a stickler for, it's pockets.
 What good is a pocket if it can't carry anything?
-The Pack Outs have one deep, rear-ish zipped side pocket that sits right near the boniest part of your lower hip.
+The Pack Outs have one deep, rear-ish zipped side pocket that sits right near the widest part of your lower hip.
 You can fit a variety of things in there, including your hands, which we appreciate.
-Along each side of the pant is a super-deep, stretchy pocket that can easily hold a phone, a snack and then some.
+Along each side of the pant is a super-deep, stretchy pocket that can easily hold a smartphone, a snack and then some.
 What we love about this is you can keep your valuables close and quickly grab your phone for a photo or munch on a small snack on the go.

 We also considered the waistband in our features category for hiker tights.
 Thin bands often lead to spillage and sagging as the day wears on, while a thicker band helps keep you secure and worry-free.
 The Pack Outs have a perfectly sized waistband that keeps them up and comfortable, giving us a feeling of confidence when hiking.
 We also appreciate that the waistband doesn't stretch out too much after multiple days of use.

 The Pack Outs aren't exactly a budget-friendly option.
 It might be hard to justify spending a lot of cash on a pair of hiking tights.
 But if you are looking for a high-quality pair of hiker tights with a great set of features that are well suited for a variety of activities, these might be the tights for you.